srishtyAg19/Moscow-50/README.md

-- Data was scraped from the GitHub API by filtering users in Basel with over 10 followers and fetching their most recent repositories.
+- Data was scraped from the GitHub API by filtering users in Moscow with over 50 followers and fetching their most recent repositories.
-- A significant portion of repositories in Basel are written in JavaScript but surprisingly PHP is also seen in many repositories.
+- A significant portion of repositories in Moscow are written in JavaScript but surprisingly PHP is also seen in many repositories.
-- Developers in Basel should focus on collaboration in JavaScript-based and Python-based projects to leverage the local expertise and community.
+- Developers in Moscow should focus on collaboration in JavaScript-based and Python-based projects to leverage the local expertise and community.